Which Category Of Tissue Is Blood Placed In

 Public Perceptions and Misconceptions

 Another misconception is that all blood is the same.
-In reality, there are different blood types (A, B, AB, and O) and Rh factors (positive or negative) that are determined by the presence or absence of specific antigens on the surface of red blood cells.
+In real terms, in reality, there are different blood types (A, B, AB, and O) and Rh factors (positive or negative) that are determined by the presence or absence of specific antigens on the surface of red blood cells.
 Blood type compatibility is essential for safe blood transfusions, as incompatible blood types can lead to serious complications.

 The Future of Blood-Related Technologies